phantombuster/legacy-docs/nick.rst

         nick.inject(url, callback);

-Inject script to the current DOM page context.
-The script can be hosted locally or on a remote server.
+Inject a script in the current DOM page context.
+The script can be hosted locally on the agent's disk or on a remote server.

 This method is asynchronous and returns nothing.
 Use the ``callback`` to know when it has finished.